This post may contain affiliate links. Please see disclosure policy here.

 Chocolate Angel Pie has a meringue crust filled with chocolate cream and topped with a whipped cream cloud.

-I took my favorite dessert of all time, and I mean of all times, and made a chocolate version.
-The original recipe is Lemon Angel Pie and I’ve been making it for over thirty years.
-The lemon version is pretty much heaven on a plate but I have to admit this new chocolate version is a close second.
-I will always be a lemon lover first though, sorry!
+I took my favorite dessert of all time, and I mean of all times, and made a chocolate version. Β The original recipe is Lemon Angel Pie and I’ve been making it for over thirty years. Β The lemon version is pretty much heaven on a plate but I have to admit this new chocolate version is a close second.

-This pie starts with a meringue crust base.
-If you’ve never made a meringue crust before, don’t let that scare you off.
-Down below I’ve shared some of my tips for making a meringue crust.
-So easy and it is pretty much fool proof.
-You whip together egg whites, sugar and cream of tarter and then spread it into a buttered pie dish.
+This pie starts with a meringue crust base. Β If you’ve never made a meringue crust before, don’t let that scare you off. Β It is so easy and it is pretty much fool proof.
+The filling is a combination of chocolate cream and whipped cream.
+It tastes like heaven and will melt in your mouth.

 The filling is a combination of chocolate, vanilla and cream.
 It is them combined with some whipped cream and poured into the meringue crust.